-Materials: Atmos nylon ripstop with DWR, Pinneco CC synthetic insulation (synthetic version)
+Materials: Atmos X 15-denier nylon ripstop with DWR, 750-fill water-repellant down

 Weight: 2.1 pounds

-Materials: 40D nylon micro-ripstop with DWR, synthetic insulation
+Materials: 40D ripstop nylon with DWR, synthetic insulation

 Camp blankets are designed to dumb down the tech and make camping a more homey experience.
 Sleeping side-by-side in separate zippered sleeping bags is distinctively not homey, so Therm-a-Rest created the couple-friendly Vela.
 The Vela is a quilt, but that doesn’t mean it isn’t techy — Therm-a-Rest has learned a lot from making high-quality sleeping bags.
 The Vela is filled with 650-fill water-repellent down and has baffles that extend the length of its sides to help trap heat.
 Its footbox is also elasticized so that neither you or your partner’s feet will slip out during the night.
 The Vela also integrates with any other Therm-a-Rest products you already own (like sleeping pads) with side-mounted snaps and an included loop kit.